darasus/ai-blog/content/the-5-most-overrated-games-of-the-year.md

   make it feel like the best sports game in years.
 Shadow of the Tomb Raider is a game that people were so excited for that many were willing to overlook any flaws.
+intro: >-
+  It is the time of year when game journalists and bloggers around the world start posting lists of their favourite video games from the past 12 months.
+These are often referred to as “Game of the Year” awards, but they are not all created equal.
+Some use a points-based system, while others ask critics to vote on individual games and not just give them a list of possible answers.

+  There is also no standard definition for what qualifies as an “overrated” game.
+Some people might interpret it to mean any game that received generally positive reviews but has little chance of winning a Game of the Year award.
+Others assume it must be a high-profile title that almost everyone agrees is terrible but continues to sell well because it has been overhyped by gaming journalists and analysts.
+In this article we will look at five overrated video games from 2018 that were widely praised, but do not measure up to their reputation.
 ---

 ## Crash Bandicoot N. Sane Trilogy